gautamchitnis/gautamchitnis.github.io/me/index.md

 I have volunteered with GDG, sometimes organising events and even giving out talks when appropriate.

+I am also an official co-organizer for GDG Cloud Pune chapter.

 Apart from being a tech nerd, I'm also an amature poet, avid music fan, and a serious binge watcher.

 I love travelling whenever I get the chance and making new friends especially when they have a starkly different background than me.